Sjan1/Sjan1/README.md

 - 👋 Hi, I’m @Sjan1
-- 👀 I’m interested in mass spectrometry and data analysis involved.
+- 👀 I’m interested in mass spectrometry, proteomics, and data analysis involved.
 - 🌱 I’m currently learning R.
-- 💞️ I’m looking to collaborate on anyting that relates to the above mentined.
+- 💞️ I’m looking to collaborate on the above mentined.
 - 📫 How to reach me jan.sklenar@tsl.ac.uk

 <!---